ttroy1/meleetrix/README.md

 #### Installing repository and required libraries

+The files included in this repo are designed to run directly on your Pi.
+SSH into your Pi and enter the following commands into bash as needed.

-If Git is not already installed on your machine, install it now:
+Git is not already installed on your machine, install it now:
 ```bash
 sudo apt-get update
 sudo apt-get install git python3-pip